charlieegan/background-states-of-the-atmosphere/README.md

 Dependencies: `pip`, `g++` (with support for C++20), `ninja`, `cmake` (possibly more, to be filled in)

-To update an existing installation, go to the directory `background-states-of-the-atmosphere` directory and run
+To update an existing installation, go to the directory `background-states-of-the-atmosphere` and run

 ```
 git pull